Welcome to today's edition of the Rush 24-7 podcast.

 I'm excited about this.

-So our first video podcast down after the program yesterday was the morning update that ran today on our affiliate uh radio stations.
+So our first video podcast down after the program yesterday was the morning update that ran today on our affiliate radio stations.

 And it's just a little sampler of what's to come.

-Uh this election, this election shows how irrelevant the Democrats are when it comes to Iraq.
+This election, this election shows how irrelevant the Democrats are when it comes to Iraq.

 They try to undermine us here at home.

-They've tried to demoralize the troops, but despite their best efforts, Liberty marches on, ladies and gentlemen.
+They've tried to demoralize the troops, but despite their best efforts, liberty marches on, ladies and gentlemen.

 This war may mean nothing.

-Probably means nothing other than a failed political opportunity now to the pampered left-wing politicians in Washington, the highly pampered willing accomplices in the mainstream media, but it means everything to the people voting today in Iraq.
+Probably means nothing other than a failed political opportunity now to the pampered left-wing politicians in Washington, the highly pampered, willing accomplices in the mainstream media.

 It means a lot to our national security in that region and here at home.